 The application process can vary depending on the programme for which you are applying.
 Some may require interviews whereas others might ask for higher qualifications or work experience.
 Before making an application, we would encourage you to first review our programme Entry Requirements to see if you are eligible for the programme.

-We are open for the 2018/19 student intake and accepting applications from October 1st 2017.
+We are open for the 2018/19 student intake and accepting applications since October 1st 2017.
 We receive a large volume of applications for our courses and as a result we review applications and offer places on an ongoing rolling basis.
 Many of our courses fill in advance of September each year so our advice is to apply as early as possible for 2018/19.
-Some key deadline dates to ensure you get your application in by are December 15th 2017 and March 15th 2018.

 Step 1: Collating Documentation